underctrl-io/commandkit-docs/src/content/docs/guides/validation-file-setup.md

 You may notice that the code above is returning `true`.
 This is important as it tells the command handler to not run any other validations and to not run the command.
 If you do not return `true` (or any truthy value), the command will run as normal.

 :::caution
-Interactions (commands) must be handled within 5 seconds, so make sure your validations are not using up much of that time.
+Interactions (commands in this case) must be handled within 5 seconds, so make sure your validations are not using up much of that time.
 If you're using a database or an external API, it's recommended to implement caching to keep things quick.
 :::